jlcarr01/RepData_PeerAssessment1/PA1_template.md

  Max.   :806.00   Max.   :2012-11-30   Max.   :2355.0
 ```

-Create a plot of average number of steps per 5-minute interval, separated by weekday versus weekend
+Create a plot of average number of steps per 5-minute interval, separated by weekday versus weekend.
+(Note: filename for plot is *5-weekday_vs_end* )

 ```r